How to Treat Blisters On my Dog’s Paws: Vet Explained First Aid

 3. Prevent Licking

 The biggest impediments to blister healing are moisture and licking.
-One of the easiest ways to stop excessive licking, protect the foot, and allowing air to get to the blister is using something that everyone will have at home: the humble sock!
+One of the easiest ways to stop excessive licking, protect the foot, and allow air to get to the blister is by using something that everyone will have at home: the humble sock!
 Bandages will often make the foot sweat and trap in moisture, increasing the risk of infection, and if applied incorrectly, can even make things worse.

 We suggest you cover the foot with the sock and secure it with some bandage or tape around the bottom of the leg, over the sock, leaving 2-3 inches of sock above the tape.
 Make sure the bandage/tape is firm enough to keep the sock in place, but not too tight as this can cut off the circulation.
 If you fold the top of the sock over the bandage/tape, it helps stop your dog from pulling at the tape.